Heritage Minutes: Background

 February 2016 saw the release of a "Minute" on Viola Desmond, a trailblazing black female entrepreneur from Halifax who spoke out against racial discrimination in Nova Scotia.
-On the 21st of June, 2016, the 20th anniversary of National Aboriginal Day, Historica Canada released two new Minutes.
+On June 21, the 20th anniversary of National Aboriginal Day, Historica Canada released two new Minutes.
 The first tells the story of Chanie "Charlie" Wenjack, whose death sparked the first inquest into the treatment of Indigenous children in Canadian residential schools.
 The second, Naskumituwin, highlights the making of Treaty 9 from the perspective of historical witness George Spence, an 18-year-old Cree hunter from Albany, James Bay.
-On October 19, 2016, Historica Canada released another Heritage Minute that shows a story about an Inuit artist named Kenojuak Ashevak.
+On October 19, Historica Canada released another Heritage Minute that shows a story about an Inuk artist named Kenojuak Ashevak.
 It is also the first Heritage minute that is narrated on not just its official languages (English and French) but also a third language, where this Heritage Minute is narrated in Inuktitut.

 A 2012 Ipsos Reid poll of 3,900 Canadians selected the five most popular Minutes.
 Tied for first place were the episodes on Jackie Robinson and the Halifax Explosion, followed by Jennie Kidd Trout, Winnie-the-Pooh and Laura Secord.

-List of Heritage Minutes
+List

-Not all of the Heritage Minutes episodes have actually aired.
-85 (later 86) of them are available for viewing online (as listed below); however, an episode on Canadian Peacekeepers in Cyprus, which was pulled from broadcast shortly after its 1991 release, was not made available online through Historica Canada until 2016.
+Of the over 100 "Heritage Minutes" available online, one on Canadian peacekeeping in Cyprus was pulled from broadcast shortly after its 1991 premiere, and was only posted on Historica Canada YouTube channel in 2016, while being omitted from the listing on "Historica Canada" official website.
+According to The Canadian Encyclopedia published by Historica Canada:

+In 2020, three Heritage Minutes were deleted from Historica's website and Youtube channel - Louis Riel (1991), Grey Owl (1999), and Sir John A. Macdonald (2014).
+Historica told CTV News in 2024 that the removal of the Louis Riel Heritage Minute was due to a lack of consultation with the Métis community at the time of production, and concerns about presenting the Heritage Minute in classrooms, due to it graphically showing the hanging of the Metis Leader.
+However, the Manitoba Metis Federation stated that Historica had not consulted with them about removing the Heritage Minute and expressed support for the violent reality of the depiction.
+The Grey Owl Heritage Minute was later restored to the Historica website.